-The Committee on Corporate Political Spending is pleased to announce the release of their report, Corporate Political Spending: Policies and Practices, Accountability, and Disclosure.
+The Committee on Corporate Political Spending is pleased to provide its latest report, Corporate Political Spending: Policies and Practices, Accountability, and Disclosure.

-Designed to complement The Conference Board Handbook on Corporate Political Activity: Emerging Corporate Governance Issues, the report is intended to help corporations deepen their understanding of issues related to their involvement in the political process and to offer a variety of approaches for political spending, disclosure, and accountability.
+Designed to complement The Conference Board Handbook on Corporate Political Activity: Emerging Corporate Governance Issues, the report helps corporations deepen their understanding of issues related to their involvement in the political process and offers a variety of approaches for political spending, disclosure, and accountability.
 Its goals are to inform, not to instruct, and to highlight viable options and examples of what other companies have done, not to advocate a specific agenda or point of view.

 The Committee on Corporate Political Spending has adopted the following mission statement:

 The Conference Board Committee on Corporate Political Spending is a committee of leading American corporations dedicated to accountability, disclosure, education, and engagement on issues of corporate political activity.

 This website will be updated regularly.
 Please check back often.
 If you would like to contact the Committee, please click here.

 Note: The Committee and these pages limit their scope to corporate political spending, direct and indirect.
 Lobbying expenditures are not addressed.
 For more information on the Committee on Corporate Political Spending, please click here.